 For history lovers and those looking to live in the heart of a bustling, yet relaxed city, buyers will be able to find a historic townhouse or apartment that tickles their fancy.
 Investors will be well-placed given the heady flow of students that arrive in the city.

-With the Mondego River stretching through the city, the cathedral providing a central point, and a diverse array of cultural events, restaurants, and trendy bars, Coimbra is also a very good lifestyle choice.
-Indeed, having an imperial (small beer) or copo de vinho verde (glass of green wine) in one of the riverside bars should be enough to convince you that you can live a very good life here.
+The Mondego River meanders through the city and the cathedral provides a key central reference point.
+The diverse array of cultural events, restaurants, and trendy bars makes Coimbra a very good choice for lifestyle buyers, who will be able to enjoy a high, yet affordable, quality of life.
+Indeed, enjoying an “imperial” (small beer) or “copo de vinho verde” (glass of green wine) – perhaps accompanied by an assortment of some delicious Portuguese tapas – in one of the riverside bars should be enough to convince you that you can live a very good life here.